• ABOUT US

 If she works in a different area of the hospital, you can learn the ins and outs of different specialties or departments, and broaden your circle of contacts, and potentially, friends.

-If your roommate has already been there for awhile, when you first arrive, she can orient you to aspects of life in Saudi Arabia that aren’t covered in orientation.
+If your roommate has already been there for awhile, when you first arrive, she can orient you to aspects of life in Saudi Arabia that aren't covered in orientation.
 Where can you get the freshest vegetables?
-Which is the best shop to haggle for gold?
+Which is the best shop for gold?
 She will introduce you to her network of friends.
 If you are worried about cleanliness, you can share the cost of someone to clean your apartment each week.

 If you are the sociable type, she can invite you out, introduce you to others, and speed your way into different circles.